juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 )(SimpleListItem);
 ```

-Tada - now whenever our `selectedItem` value changes, only two components rerender - the `ListItem` that is now selected and the one that has been unselected.
+Now whenever our `selectedItem` value changes, only two components re-render - the `ListItem` that is now selected and the one that has been unselected.

 ### Keep your data flat

-The [redux docs mention this](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) as a best practice.
+The [Redux docs mention this](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) as a best practice.
 Keeping the shape of your store flat is beneficial for a bunch of reasons.
 But for the purpose of this article, nesting poses a problem because for our app to be as fast as possible, we want our updates to be as granular as possible.
 Let's say we have a nested shape like this:

 ```js
 {